rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. admonition:: Space

     ..

 .. js:function:: getInsertable(unitId)   Object

-	:param String unitId:
+	:param String unitId: The id of the unit in whose context units are going to be inserted

 .. raw:: html

-		The id of the unit in whose context units are going to be inserted
+.. raw:: html

 	Returns the sibling and child units of the given unit which can be inserted (TODO: this is only valid in the page context?
 Are these Ghost Units?)

+.. raw:: html

+	<br><br>